codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the term GPU stand for?
+In programming, what do you call functions with the same name but different implementations?
- 1. Graphical Proprietary Unit
+ 1. Overriding
- 2. Gaming Processor Unit
+ 2. Abstracting
- 3. Graphite Producing Unit
+ 3. Inheriting
- 4. Graphics Processing Unit
+ 4. Overloading

 <details>
   <summary>Answer</summary>
-  Graphics Processing Unit
+  Overloading
 </details>